 Compared to Option 1, Option 1 Modified reduces permanent impacts to California Walnut Woodland from 0.48 acre to 0.08 acre.
 Temporary impacts totaling 1.17 acres would occur associated with construction of the bridge for the primary access across Blue Mud Canyon.
-However, the bridge will be crossing an area previously identified as subject to temporary impacts within the Fire Prone Vegetation Removal Zone and already identified as an area subject to temporary vegetation impacts.1 Temporary impacts to California Walnut Woodland associated with construction of the bridge would be mitigated with Mitigation Measure Bio-1 within the temporary impact area and, therefore, impacts would be reduced to less than significant.
+However, the bridge will be crossingcross an area previously identified as subject to temporary impacts within the Fire Prone Vegetation Removal Zone and already identified as an area subject to temporary vegetation impacts.
+Temporary impacts to California Walnut Woodland associated with construction of the bridge would be mitigated with Mitigation Measure Bio-1 within the temporary impact area and, therefore, impacts would be reduced to less than significant.

 Both Option 1 and Option 1 Modified avoid the direct impacts to willow riparian habitat covering 0.44 acres occupied by least Bell's vireo that would result with implementation of Option 2B.
-Offsite impacts to least Bell's vireo habitat associated with utilities and secondary access are the same for Option 1 and Option 1 Modified.
+Off_site impacts to least Bell's vireo habitat associated with utilities and secondary access are the same for Option 1 and Option 1 Modified.

-A Coastal California Gnatcatcher Focused Survey report dated July 8, 2016 for the Cielo Vista property adjacent to the Project site identified that four gnatcatchers were observed within 34.92 acres of suitable habitat on June 12, 2016 and subsequent surveys.
-The locations of the sightings were identified as Territory 1 (the jurisdictional drainage west to the eastern terminus of Aspen Way south southeast to the drainage below 4545 Dorinda Road) and Territory 2 (the jurisdictional drainage east along the hillside below the proposed project's footprint northern boundary).
-The report noted that although the gnatcatchers came within approximately 35 feet of the project footprint at the closest, they were consistently observed outside the Cielo Vista proposed work limits as further described below.
+A Coastal California Gnatcatcher Focused Survey report dated July 8, 2016 for the Cielo Vista property adjacent to the Pproject site identified that four gnatcatchers were observed within 34.92 acres of suitable habitat on June 12, 2016 and subsequent surveys.
+This report is included as Attachment D. The locations of the sightings were identified as Territory 1 (the jurisdictional drainage west to the eastern terminus of Aspen Way south southeast to the drainage below 4545 Dorinda Road) and Territory 2 (the jurisdictional drainage east along the hillside below the proposed project's footprint northern boundary).
+The report noted that although the gnatcatchers came within approximately 35 feet of the project footprint at the closest, they were consistently observed outside the Cielo Vista proposed work limits: as further described below.

 The Option 1 Modified project emergency access would be located along an access easement through the adjacent Cielo Vista property; however, the roadway avoids the areas identified in the Gnatcatcher Surveys as locations where sightings occurred.
 All of the sighting locations identified in the survey occurred along the western boundary of the Cielo Vista property.
-Option 2 and 2B, as analyzed in the FEIR, included access roads that traversed the Cielo Vista property in an east/west direction, which could potentially result in impacts to the gnatcatcher locations.
-The proposed Esperanza Hills emergency access roadway under Option 1 Modified is located within the eastern portion of the Cielo Vista project, traversing the site in a north/south direction, thereby avoiding the gnatcatcher locations entirely.
-Therefore, Option 1 Modified would have no impacts on Coastal California Gnatcatchers.

-1 It is important to note that California walnuts were noted as not exhibiting "fire-prone" characteristics and to be retained where the plants are healthy.
-Any impacts to healthy California walnuts would be mitigated in place.
+2 It is important to note that California walnuts were noted as not exhibiting "fire-prone" characteristics and to be retained where the plants are healthy. -Any impacts to healthy California walnuts would be mitigated in place.